My Second Grade Teacher

 Step front, back, and-a 1-2-3!

-And although I wasn’t able to participate in the program, I didn’t feel left out or isolated.
+And although I wasn’t able to participate in the program because of how recently I arrived at the school, I didn’t feel left out or isolated.
 Mrs. Johnson and the warmth of Parkersville welcomed me.
-It was like the Balm in Gilead for my hungered soul.
+She was the Balm in Gilead for my hungry soul.

 Aunt Lucy’s Coat

 Over the weekend my sister and I were at our family home continuing to purge closets and endless boxes of items my late mother had collected over many years.
 In Mom’s “Inspiration Room” closet, we found two fur coats she had inherited from her dear sister, our Beloved Aunt Lucille.
-One was an adorable custom design trimmed in fur with matching hat… a fitted bodice with a pleat and a bow… so Coco Chanel… so fashionably Aunt Lucy!
+One was an adorable custom design with a pleat and a bow, and a matching hat… So Coco Chanel… so fashionably Aunt Lucy!

-Aunt Lucille was my favorite aunt…generous, kind, open, trusting, sensual and comfortable in her own skin, with an adoring husband who was a reflection of God’s generosity and love.
-As my sister and I poured over grateful memories of Aunt Lucille, I silently reflected on her many lessons.
-I, unlike Aunt Lucille was very independent…fixated on it in such a way that I felt that my success solely depended on my effort, and not experiencing success somehow indicated a failure or shortcoming on my part.
-It was difficult for me to be open to certain unseen opportunities and other good things that were also possible.
-Of course, I’ve since gained insight concerning some of the factors that reinforced those tendencies, and part of my earthly “metamorphosis” has been about learning to surrender in order to receive… to let go so that more can come in.
+Aunt Lucille was my favorite aunt…generous, kind, open-hearted, and comfortable in her own skin, with an adoring husband who was a reflection of God’s generosity and love.
+As my sister and I poured over cherished memories of Aunt Lucille, I silently reflected on her many lessons.
+Aunt Lucille was glamorous, sassy, and self-assured, but she also knew when to call for help.
+Unlike Aunt Lucille, I became overly independent.
+I fixated on it in so much that I felt I was a failure if my accomplishments had not relied solely on my effort.
+It was difficult for me to be vulnerable and ask for help.
+I understand some of my reasons for this mindset and part of my earthly “metamorphosis” is about learning to surrender in order to receive things beyond my current view…to let go of control and be open more that wants to come.
 Truly, no small thing for a “do-it-yourselfer.”
-In a recent dream the Archetypes remind me about trust:
+In a recent dream the Archetypes help me see the folly of my ways:

 I have an itch in my back and can’t reach it because my arm is injured.
-A man builds me a short bristle brush attached to the wall so that I can rub my back against it.
-There’s a shift and I’m wearing a short cloak like Queen Ramonda’s in “Black Panther.”
-I’m wondering how I’m going to relieve my itch while wearing it.
-Then I’m wearing a full-length fur coat…luxurious, gorgeous… but how will I relieve my itch while wearing it?
+A man builds me a short bristle brush attached to the wall so that I can rub my back against it to relieve my itch.
+But do use it?
+There’s a shift and I’m now wearing a short cloak similar to Aunt Lucille’s.
+I still can’t relieve my itch.
+Then, to up the ante, I’m suddenly wearing a heavier full-length fur coat…luxurious, gorgeous… but I’m still unable to relieve my itch.

 Love,